NVIDIA/NeMo-Aligner/docs/user-guide/knowledge_distillation.rst

 After these steps you should have files ``2b_student.nemo`` and ``teacher_checkpoint/Nemotron-3-8B-Chat-4k-SFT.nemo`` to use in NeMo-Aligner.

 .. note::
    Mcore models use TransformerEngine as a backend, and it tries to find efficient kernels.
-But depending on the GPU you have it may not find them.
-If you ever face errors that relate to kernel finding set these variables on top of your script.
+But depending on the GPU you have, it may not find them.
+If you face errors that relate to kernel finding, set these variables on top of your script.

    .. code-block:: bash